LegendaryLinux/LegendModal/README.md

 # LegendModal
 #### An ES6 modal class designed to make your life easier.

+##### Features:
+* Modal fades in and out using fancy CSS transitions
+* Automatically disables page scrolling while modal is open
+* Ridiculously simple to use

 ## Getting Started:

 #### Begin with a basic HTML file.